0xDBFB7/scientific_standards/README.md

 - If the authors wanted to demonstrate a new innovation to LIBS that reduced the LOD or made it possible to detect metals in gallstones (the implied goal, given the publication venue), I am sure such a report would be welcomed.
 - If the authors wanted to report the variation of heavy metals in gallstones, there is presumably much precedent in heavy-metals analysis; accepted protocols used by healthcare workers.
 The use of n=2 gallstones from just two different ages would perhaps make this result underpowered for this purpose.

+I believe this was an unforced error on the part of the literature.
+There seems to be no good reason why this work was done, or why this paper was published.
+Or, alternatively, since the authors disagree with the retraction, if the paper is correct and the retraction was invalid, there does not seem to be a good reason why such ambiguity ever needed to exist.
 There are probably countless other systemic issues and perverse incentives at play here.
 Perhaps funding was only available for health research into gallstones, and so the research interest was distorted accordingly.
 In some ways this is an issue of paper scoping.
 But a straightforward systematization seems to be possible.

 <hr>